Namespace for all query-formatting functions, available from pgp.as, before and after initializing the library.

 an SQL alias would be incorrect.

-When formatting a query, a variable makes use of this method via modifier :alias
+When formatting a query, a variable makes use of this method via modifier :alias.
+See method format.

 Parameters: